Your Guide to the FAFSA

 When Should I Submit the FAFSA?

 Filling out the FAFSA allows you to acquire funding from the federal government, state agencies, and your university.
 Because these entities determine and disperse aid at different times, three deadlines exist.
+The FAFSA generally opens up each year on October 1, so it's a good rule of thumb to get your application submitted shortly after that.
 Additionally, you must renew your FAFSA each year to accommodate your changing financial situation and prove that you are making progress on your degree or certificate.

 What Do I Need to File the FAFSA?